ReVanced/revanced-manager/docs/2_4_settings.md

 - ### 🔍 Version compatibility check

-  Constrains ReVanced Patches to supported app versions.
+  Constrains patches to supported app versions.
 Disable this to patch any version of an app.

   > [!WARNING]
-  > Disabling this may cause issues if the ReVanced Patches are not compatible with the app version.
+  > Disabling this may cause issues if the patches are not compatible with the app version.

 - ### 🧑‍🔬 Show universal patches

-  Reveals ReVanced Patches which can be applied to any app.
+  Reveals patches which can be applied to any app.

   > [!WARNING]
-  > Because the patches generalize the app, they may not work on all apps.
+  > These patches may not work on all apps.

 - ### 🧬 Sources

-  Override the API and download ReVanced Patches from a different source.
+  Override the API and download patches from a different source.

 - ### 🔗 API URL

-  API to use to fetch updates and ReVanced Patches from.
+  API to use to fetch updates and patches from.

 - ### 💾 Imports & Exports

   You can import, export or reset the following settings:

   - 🔑 Keystore
-  - 📄 ReVanced Patch selections
+  - 📄 Patch selections
   - ⚙️ Patch options

   > [!NOTE]